Harley Academy

 Identifying appropriate and safer filler techniques for profile balancing can transform your aesthetic patients’ facial proportions and features.

-Profile balancing is rapidly becoming a popular request in aesthetic medicine.
-It involves employing several approaches, customised to help bring harmony to a patient’s side profile.
+Profile balancing is rapidly becoming a popular request in aesthetic medicine - we've definitely seen an increase in demand at The Academy Clinic.
+This treatment involves employing several, elegant filler treatments, customised to help bring harmony to a patient’s side profile.

 Here, Clinical Trainer and aesthetics specialist, Paula O’Sullivan, RGN, shares her best practices for profile balancing.